Clare Wade QC

 R v D (2015)

-Man suffering from Asperger’s Syndrome accused of rape.
+Man suffering from Asperger’s Syndrome accused of 2 rapes.
+Acquitted all counts.

 R V H